 Fred Hutch is an equal opportunity employer, committed to workforce diversity.
 We strongly encourage applications from women, minorities, individuals with disabilities and veterans.

 The future of science rests in the hands of the next generation of researchers.
 Fred Hutch helps budding investigators — including high school students, secondary school teachers, college and graduate students, postdoctoral fellows — prepare to make tomorrow's breakthroughs.
-Our-wide randing education and training programs develop scientists at all academic levels, from early high school through early career.
+Our-wide ranging education and training programs develop scientists at all academic levels, from early high school through early career.

 Fred Hutch upholds internationally recognized codes of ethics and applicable laws and regulations to ensure the protection and confidentiality of all human participants in biomedical research.
 These include ethical guidelines for general research practices as well as those that pertain specifically to HIV research.
 Our Institutional Review Board, which is accredited by the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP), reviews research activities to ensure they meet ethical standards and comply with all applicable laws and regulations, including HIPAA, as well as the Fred Hutch Human Research Protection Program Policy.

 In addition, the Fred Hutch Research Ethics Education program conducts lectures, panel discussions, web-based training, colloquia and case study discussion groups that provide faculty, staff and trainees with a variety of opportunities to engage in discussion and education on the responsible conduct of research.
 The program curriculum is reviewed by the Research Ethics Oversight Committee, which is composed of faculty, postdoctoral researchers and graduate students at Fred Hutch.